Floydlang/floyd/docs/README.md

 *(Implementation in progress)*

-Safe parellelism is built in using map() reduce() filter() and supermap().
+Safe parallelism is built in using map() reduce() filter() and supermap().
 Like shaders running on a GPU.
 They share an internal OS thread team with the Floyd processes.

 ## BYTECODE AND NATIVE

-Floyd runs runs on a bytecode interpreter (now) and natively using LLVM (implementation in progress).
+Floyd runs on a bytecode interpreter (now) and natively using LLVM (implementation in progress).
 Both will be available.